SAP-samples/btp-kyma-multitenant-extension/documentation/discover/whats-new/README.md

 # What's New

 ## 2022-05-25
-> Important note: This release brings major changes to the existing mission.
+> Important note: This release brings major changes to the existing mission

-   * Updated code structure to optimize deployment (old structure is still available under the branch main_old_structure)
+   * Updated code structure to optimize deployment (old structure is still available under the branch **main_old_structure**)
    * New chapter on how to connect an S/4 HANA onPremise System via SAP Cloud Connector
-   * Integration of BTP Setup Automator to prepare the BTP account and deploy the EasyFranchise application
+   * Integration of btp-setup-automator to prepare the BTP account and deploy the EasyFranchise application
    * Implementation of multitenant aware e-Mail configuration
    * Optimization of the deployment script